nerves-project/nerves/guides/advanced/building-sytems.md

 ### Modify Buildroot Package Configuration

-Navigate to the output directory of system you wish to modify.
+Navigate to the output directory of the system you wish to modify.

 ```bash
 cd o/<system short name>
 ```

-Workflow for customizing a Nerves system is the same as when using Buildroot outside of Nerves, using `make menuconfig` and `make savedefconfig`.
+The workflow to customize a Nerves system is the same as when using Buildroot outside of Nerves, using `make menuconfig` and `make savedefconfig`.

 The main package configuration workflows are divided into three categories,